 In the event of any discrepancies, the FMC representative shall notify AUS Council without delay.

 The Vice-President Finance shall submit a report to AUS Council at the last regularly scheduled Council meeting of their term outlining the preparations for the annual audit.

+The Financial Management Committee, in consultation with the Ethical Procurement and Sustainability Committee, shall enforce the Sustainability Plan and the Ethical Procurement and Sustainability By-laws.

 Allocation of Funds